aws-samples/self-service-cloud-custodian-policies-using-aws-service-catalog/README.md

 * Clone the code commit repository created as part of the Infrastructure Provisioning.

 * Copy all the codecommit-files from this repository to the cloned code commit repository.
+To understand the custodian policy to be added and the permission review the custodain ops sam tool [readme](./codecommit_files/scripts/custodian-ops-sam-tool/README.md)

 * Create a sub folder in the cc_policies which will be used as Service catalog Product Name.The Folder should contain custodian policy YAML file and permissions.yml that will contain permissions for the Lambda Role.